-Pursuant to the first meeting of the Nomination Committee on 24 March 2021, the Nomination Committee has reviewed the policy for the nomination of Directors the structure, size and composition of the Board and assessed independence of the independent non-executive Directors.
-For the period from the Listing Date to 31 December 2020, no meeting of the Nomination Committee was held.
-Therefore there is no attendance record of the members of the Nomination Committee at the meeting of the Nomination Committee during the reporting period.
+Pursuant to the meeting of the Nomination Committee held on 24 Mach 2021, the Nomination Committee has reviewed the policy for the nomination of Directors, the structure, size and composition of the Board and assessed independence of the independent non-executive Directors.
+During the year ended 31 December 2021, the Nomination Committee held 1 meeting.